DPG CIPD LOGO

 When you’re feeling down, one of the best remedies is to make plans and get excited about them!

-If the thought of planning a big trip is too much, make plans for a fun, creative dinner with the people in your bubble over the weekend, or even plan the line up to your next movie night.
+If the thought of planning a big trip is too much, make plans for a fun, creative dinner with your friends or family over the weekend, or even plan the line up to your next movie night.

 Whatever the case, having something to look forward to will undoubtedly keep your mind on the exciting opportunities ahead.